GERM 3223 - German IIIA: Culture

 1, 2, 6

 Graduates are self-aware and reflective; they are flexible and resilient and have the capacity to accept and give constructive feedback; they act with integrity and take responsibility for their actions.

 1, 6, 7

 - Johann Wolfgang von Goethe: Die Leiden des jungen Werther.
 Textausgabe mit Materialien.
 Stuttgart et al.: Ernst Klett (Editionen für den Literaturunterricht) 6,95 EUR; 978-3-12-351911-6.
 This is our basic text of the seminar and the first novel of Goethe (English translations titled The Sorrows of Young Werther are available in the Barr Smith Library/bookshop).
-Students need to purchase this book at Unibooksor through the Internet booktrade
+Students need to purchase this book through the Internet booktrade

 Recommended ResourcesA list of recommended materials will be provided in the Course outline in the first seminar session and on MyUni.
 Additional references will be provided in the course of the semester.

 Online LearningFor a list of online resources click on Library – Resource Guides – German Studies Resources.